doughsay/room.js/README.md

 MOO stands for Mud, Object Oriented.
 One of the original MOOs was [LambdaMoo](http://en.wikipedia.org/wiki/LambdaMOO), developed at Xerox PARC.

-The basic idea is to have a MUD which (privelaged) players can extend while in game.
+The basic idea is to have a MUD which (privileged) players can extend while in game.
 You can create and edit objects, locations, and code from inside the MOO.

 room.js is different from other MOOs because: